joehahn/spark-one-off/README.md

 (architecture diagram)

+Other users are invited to use this template in their own work, and that would require replacing the reference to make_training_data.py (which is called by piggyback.sh and generates some mock data) and mlp.py (which fits a neural network model to that mock data).
+Other lines in piggyback.sh export that data to an S3 folder that you would likely want to alter.
+And the script athena_tables.sh lands some Athena table schemas on those S3 folders, that script would also need to be adapted to your use-case.

 To launch this cluster, first confirm that you satisfy the Requirements that are noted below, and then execute this launch script